-Trinidad is considered the city museum of Cuba, both for the number and for the variety of them and also for the conservation of historic facades.
-The life of the city moves around the Plaza Mayor.
-From there to any of the points that we will tell you next, it will not take you more than 10 minutes walking.
-All the distances are small.
+Trinidad is considered to be the city museum of Cuba, both for the amount and variety of sights, and also for the conservation of historic facades.
+The life of the city moves around the Plaza Mayor, where all points of interest we will discuss next are within a 10-minute walk from there.

 THE ROMANTIC MUSEUM

-The Romantic Museum of Trinidad, also known as Palacio Brunet is located in the northern corner of the Plaza Mayor.
-It is the building of orange tones that appears in the extreme right of the following pic.
+The Romantic Museum of Trinidad, also known as Palacio Brunet, is located in the northern corner of the Plaza Mayor.
+It is the orange building that appears in the far right of the following pic.

-It is a colonial residence of the eighteenth century that has managed to keep all its details.
-We can find there from historical furniture to jewelry, crockery, linen and the luxuries of the time.
+It is an eighteenth century colonial residence that has managed to preserve all of its details.
+Here we can find displays of historical furniture, jewelry, crockery, linen, and other luxuries of the time.
 This is the best way to learn about the colonial life in Trinidad.

 A Mudéjar style especially highlights the Andalusian patio in the inside.
 The price of admission is 2 CUC.
-The opening hours are from Tuesday to Sunday at 8:30.
-On Tuesdays and Thursdays it closes at 22:00 while the rest of the days at 17:00.
-On Mondays it remains closed.
+It opens at 8:30 Tuesday to Sunday and closes at 17:00 except Tuesdays and Thursdays when they close later at 22:00.
+On Mondays it remains closed all day.

 THE HISTORIC MUSEUM

-Very close to the Plaza Mayor and sticking out thanks to its square tower, we find the Historical Museum.
-This museum located on the Palacio Cantero of nineteenth century not only shows the wealth possessed their former owners.
-There we can also learn about the history of the sugar industry, the business of the slave trade and artillery and weapons used at the time.
+Very close to the Plaza Mayor, we find the Historical Museum sticking out with its square tower.
+This nineteenth century museum located on the Palacio Cantero is not only a display of the wealth possessed by their former owners, it also teaches about the history of the sugar industry, business of the slave trade, as well as artillery and weapons used at the time.

 NATIONAL MUSEUM OF THE FIGHT AGAINST BANDIDES

 We found this museum installed in the old Convent of San Francisco de Asís of the XVIII century.
-The only thing that remains original from the structure is its bell tower; the highest tower of the whole old town and from where you will have the best views of the city.
+Its bell tower is the only remaining part from the original structure, and is the highest one amongst all of old town.
+You can find the best views of the city from here.

-This museum explains the warfare that took place between the militias of Fidel Castro and the counterrevolutionary bands that hid in the nearby Sierra de Escambray.
-Some curious objects that we can find inside are a pirate boat, a GAZ 63 truck or fragments of an airplane shot down in the 1962 missile crisis.
+This museum explains the warfare that took place between the militias of Fidel Castro and the counterrevolutionary bands that hid in the nearby Sierra del Escambray (Escambray Mountains).
+Some interesting objects that we can find inside include a pirate boat, a GAZ 63 truck, and fragments of an airplane shot down in the 1962 missile crisis.

 THE CHURCH OF THE HOLY TRINITY